saither0204/readily_reads/docs/contributing.md

-# Contributing to [Your Mobile App Name]
+# Contributing to Readily Reads

-Thank you for considering contributing to [Your Mobile App Name]!
+Thank you for considering contributing to Readily Reads!
 This document outlines the process for contributing to this Flutter/Dart mobile application.

 ## Table of Contents